 Whereas, Spiritual exploration has nothing to do with doctrine or dogma.
-It involves the use of spiritual tools/technologies to expand awareness and open the doors of consciousness.
+It involves using spiritual tools/technologies to expand awareness and open the doors of consciousness.

 Learners Guide to Spiritual Technologies

-Anyone can use them, all you need to do is follow the process.
-They are like a cake recipe.
-When you combine the right ingredients in the right way and you get something delicious.
-They do not the belief or faith in any religious doctrine.
+Anyone can use them.
+All you need to do is follow the process.
+It’s just like a recipe for baking a cake.
+When you combine the right ingredients in the right way, and you get something delicious.
+They do not require belief or faith in any religious doctrine.